Introduction

 Habitat

-The gorillas’ biodiverse rainforest environment is stratified into specific vegetative zones based on altitude.
+The gorillas’ biodiverse rainforest environment is stratified into distinct specific vegetative zones based on altitude.
 Most of their time is spent near the base of the mountains, where vegetation grows more densely.
 The air throughout the mountain’s zones is moist and misty, leading them to be known as cloud forests.

 • 01